Renewal of Chain Pharmacies and Distributors

-1. A printed list of all existing registrants in your chain including the DEA registration number, name of the registrant, address, city, state, zip code, and current expiration date.
+- A compact disc (CD) that contains a list of all existing registrants in your chain including the DEA registration number, name of the registrant, address, city, state, zip code, and current expiration date.
 The list must be sorted in alpha numeric order by DEA registration number.

 Upon receipt of your application package, DEA will verify the information you provided with our database.
 You will be contacted by DEA to resolve any discrepancies.

 After your application for chain renewal status is approved, your company will be issued a "chain indicator number."
 DEA will then mail a list of your registered locations that requires your confirmation.
 An affidavit that serves as a substitute for completing multiple registration applications will be mailed to you along with the total registration fee for the multiple locations.

 Your company verifies the accuracy of the list of registrations provided by DEA, completes and signs the affidavit, and returns the affidavit to DEA with the correct payment amount.